-\if\afhead1 {def SDS} \fi Let us introduce the notion of \textit{Extended Data Set} (EDS), defined as the union, for all examples, of all values of data set variables and successive layers' neurons: EDS(lr)(nr)(ex) (lr = layer number, nr = neuron number, ex = example number; the element EDS(0)(nr)(ex) corresponds to the data set).
-Secondly, we define a second, artificial data set called \textit{Scrambled Data Set} (SDS), each element SDS(lr)(nr)(ex) of which is constructed (Fig.~\ref{scrambled}, left) by drawing randomly one value from the histogram of the neurons of the previous layer and then applying the neuron's activation function AF.
-Here the algorithm's pseudocode (Rnd(N) returns a random number in the [0,N-1] interval):
+\if\afhead1 {\parok{definition of SDS}} \fi Given a neural network, let us introduce the notion of \textit{Extended Dataset} (EDS), defined as the union, for all examples, of all values of dataset variables and successive layers' neurons: EDS(lr)(nr)(ex) (lr = layer number, nr = neuron number, ex = example number; the element EDS(0)(nr)(ex) corresponds to the dataset).
+Secondly, we define another, artificial dataset called \textit{Scrambled Dataset} (SDS), constructed by drawing values randomly from EDS.
+Here the algorithm's pseudocode for a layer lr (Rnd(N) returns a random number in the [0,N-1] interval).